Valerie-Irungu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 create directory my_dir with permissions 751
-changes the group owner to school for the file hello changes the owner to vincent and group to staff
+changes the group owner to school for the file hello changes the owner to vincent and group to staff changes the file's owner to betty if the owner is gulliname